DanieleBertagnoli/IndustrialPoseEstimationFramework/README.md

 Our work consisted of modifying and adjusting some bugs and problems encountered while using the two listed projects.
 Moreover, we developed a set of scripts to simplify the usability of the two projects.

 ## Installation 🚀
+**IMPORTANT NOTE: In order to run the inference scripts you must have Python3.8 installed.
+Otherwise they won't work.
+Please install it and then follow the instructions**.

 To install all the necessary components, run the following code:

 ```